FocuserLLC/LucidSkill/privacy-policy.md

 ## 12. Contact

-Questions, requests and privacy concerns can be sent to Focuser LLC at support@lucidskill.app.
+Questions, requests and privacy concerns can be sent to Focuser LLC at info@focuserllc.com.
 Please mention the platform you use — iOS or Android — so we can help you faster.

 ---